Hernandez, Indians top Astros 1st time in 6 tries this year

 TRAINER’S ROOM

-Indians: 3B José Ramírez sat out for a second straight game with elbow discomfort, but manager Terry Francona said he should return to the lineup on Thursday. … Chang was recalled from Triple-A Columbus to provide reinforcements in the infield with Ramírez out and Bobby Bradley dealing with discomfort in his lower back that made it difficult to play defense.
+Indians: 3B José Ramírez sat out for a second straight game with elbow discomfort, but Francona said he should return to the lineup on Thursday. … Chang was recalled from Triple-A Columbus to provide reinforcements in the infield with Ramírez out and Bobby Bradley dealing with discomfort in his lower back that made it difficult to play defense.
 Bradley was the team’s designated hitter on Wednesday night.

 Astros: RHP Jose Urquidy (right shoulder discomfort) threw 35 pitches off flat ground on Wednesday.
-Manager Dusty Baker said they’ll wait to see how he feels in the coming days before deciding on his next step. … Baker said that LHP Brooks Raley (health and safety protocols) looked good in his first rehabilitation outing for Triple-A Sugar Land on Tuesday and that he could return soon.
+Baker said they’ll wait to see how he feels in the coming days before deciding on his next step. … Baker said that LHP Brooks Raley (health and safety protocols) looked good in his first rehabilitation outing for Triple-A Sugar Land on Tuesday and that he could return soon.

 UP NEXT